-I began my Camino with a secret side-mission: to grasp the Spanish language and become ‘fluent’ by the time I finished the walk in Santiago de Compostela.
-However, by Day 15, I’d resigned myself to the fact that this would not happen.
-It was a case of ‘too many cooks’ and not enough concentration.
-However, my distinct lack of language skills didn’t detract from the illuminating experience of a first-time pilgrim.
+I began my Camino with a secret side-mission: to grasp the Spanish language and become ‘fluent’ by the time I finished the walk into Santiago de Compostela.
+However, by Day 15, I’d resigned myself to the fact I’d likely only grasp the barest of basics; a case of ‘too many cooks’ and not enough concentration.
+However, my clear lack of language skills didn’t curtail my experience as a first-time pilgrim.

 Camino de Santiago Diary – Day 15

 My morning began well after my fellow wanderers had started their day’s lengthy 31-kilometre journey from Itero de la Vega – where we spent the night on Day 14 – to Villalcázar de Sirga.
-The transient rhythm of our rambling pilgrim party had matured into an organic system of flowing feet.
-We would often walk alone, then in pairs, next in a trio, and, when we encountered other groups, our boots would collectively amass dust beneath our engaging conversations.
+The transient rhythm of our rambling pilgrim party had matured into an organic cycle of flowing feet.
+We would often walk alone, then in pairs, next in a trio, and, when we encountered other groups, our boots would collectively disturb dust in step with our engaging conversations.

 While windswept wheat played the lead role in the day’s agricultural display, I savoured the talent of the Camino’s supporting cast.
 An enormous irrigation channel through Boadilla del Camino and a soldierly plantation forest of poplar trees complemented our journey until we arrived at a farm-style café for a late bocadillo lunch.

 We sat and devoured our supersized sandwiches as donkeys and geese garbled in the background and a brood of chickens clucked about our feet anticipating a downpour of crumbs.
-I did my best to starve the circling scroungers (given I needed all the food I could eat as I’d already dropped an entire pant size), though I’m certain to have sacrificed a few morsels while sitting mouth agape trying to decipher the words on el menú.
+I did my best to starve the circling scroungers (given I’d already dropped an entire pant size and needed all the food I could eat), though I’m certain to have sacrificed a few morsels while sitting mouth agape trying to decipher the Spanish el menú.

 Six of the sixteen autonomous communities in Spain have other co-official languages in addition to Spanish.

-Traditional South American dishes were handed around the table amongst Germans, Italians, Spaniards, a Swede, our Colombian head chef and one linguistically-challenged Australian.
-Food, wine and a trilingual conversation bounced feverishly around the intimate kitchen table as my perplexed right eyebrow lifted higher and higher — my incoherency as a native English speaker had peaked.
+Traditional South American dishes were handed around the table amongst Germans, Italians, Spaniards, a Swede, our Colombian head chef and one linguistically-challenged Australian – me.
+Food, wine and a trilingual conversation bounced feverishly around the intimate kitchen table as my perplexed right eyebrow lifted higher and higher — my incoherency as an uniformed English speaker had peaked.

 Nevertheless, the spirited mood of the setting immediately invigorated my sluggish disposition.
 I slid into the top bed of my rickety metal bunk with my head swimming in positivity.
 The timing was impeccable; a much-maligned stretch of featureless dead-straight monotony awaited us on a 28.7-kilometre Day 16.